UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/ioana_miruna.badica/index.md

 ## Architecture

-Components
+Components <br>
--> Raspberry Pi Pico W: Microcontroller
+  -> Raspberry Pi Pico W: Microcontroller <br>
--> Mini PIR HC-SR505 Sensor: Detects movement around the sensor -> Photo Resistor: Used to detect the light intensity around the resistor
+  -> Mini PIR HC-SR505 Sensor: Detects movement around the sensor <br>
+  -> Photo Resistor: Used to detect the light intensity around the resistor <br>

-Connections
+Connections <br>
--> Both the PIR HC-SR505 sensor and the photo resistor are connected to the Raspberry Pi Pico W -> The LED is also connected to the Rapberry Pi Pico W -> The buttons are connected to the LED and also to the Raspberry Pi Pico W in order to send a signal when to get the data from the sensor and photo resistor
+  -> Both the PIR HC-SR505 sensor and the photo resistor are connected to the Raspberry Pi Pico W <br>
+  -> The LED is also connected to the Rapberry Pi Pico W <br>
+  -> The buttons are connected to the LED and also to the Raspberry Pi Pico W in order to send a signal when to get the data from the sensor and photo resistor

 ## Log